phoenix125/AtlasServerUpdateUtility/readme.txt

 ------------
  KNOWN BUGS
 ------------
-- Remote Restart not working at this time.
+- None reported at this time.

 --------------
  INSTRUCTIONS